stvladnj/stvladnj.github.io/_sections/02-about.md

   This year Bliny Feats was held on **Sunday, Feb 9th**. <!--, following the Liturgy. -->
   Come and check this page often - do not miss the opportunity next yer!
   * St. Vladimir's Day - the last Sunday of July.
-  Please join us on Sunday, July 26th for our church's feast.
+  This year our church feast day was on July 26th.
-  Festival at our church includes Praying, and Blessing of Water. <b>ATTENTION: because of the ongoing COVID-19, all visitor must wear face masks and obey social distancing rules.</b>
+  Festival at our church included Praying, and Blessing of Water.
+After servicees parishiners and guests could buy books, souveniers, and icons.
+Rusian music and food was surely there!
+  Cossacks from Philly put up a "Cossack's outpost", featuring the display of traditional cossack's armory, archery contests for children, horse-riding, and more!
   <!-- Cultural Music, Horse Rides, Russian Food, Market and Book Store. -->
   <!-- <b>Last year Cossacks from Philly set up a special "Cossack's Outpost", featuring
   the display of traditional cossack's armory, archery contests, a real warhorse, and more!</b>